How are my fees calculated? How and when do I have to pay? How do I get a refund? What about tax receipts?

 If you have participated in the course intention process and have decided not to return, you must let Enrolment Services and Student Fees know by completing a short term or permanent withdrawal form.
 Otherwise, you will remain academically and financially responsible for all course classes and fees. (see Program Withdrawal)

 What other fees will I have to pay?
-Other fees are charged for activities at Ryerson such as Athletics and Recreation and RSU or CESAR.
-Also, departmental ancillary fees are charged for things such as equipment you keep when the course is over, or field trips.
-See Departmental Ancillary Fees.
+Non-tuition ancillary fees are charged for activities at Ryerson such as Athletics and Recreation and RSU or CESAR.

 Re-instated/Re-admitted/Transfer Students: If you owe a previous unpaid debt to Ryerson, your payment is applied first to that debt and then to your current balance.